HENKLE MIDDLE SCHOOL

 FEES AND FINES

 The act of quarreling involving bodily contact is prohibited.
 This includes instigating, promoting (including promotion by presence as a spectator), and escalating a fight, as well as the failure to disperse at the scene of a fight.
+Fighting involves mutual participation in an incident involving physical violence.
+A major injury is when one or more students, school personnel, or other persons on school grounds require professional medical attention.

 FIREARMS ON SCHOOL PREMISES